Meet Michael

 Photo by Alex Nitkin/DNAInfo

-Within the faith community, he has made an impact in founding and leading the Racial & Social Justice Ministry at St. Mary of the Woods Church, serving on the church’s parish council, working on the Allocations Advisory Committee of the Catholic Campaign for Human Development, driving parish initiatives on environmental justice and immigration reform, and serving on the board of directors of the Darst Center.
+Within the faith community, he has made an impact in founding and leading the Racial & Social Justice Ministry at his local parish, serving on the church’s parish council, working on the Allocations Advisory Committee of the Catholic Campaign for Human Development, driving parish initiatives on environmental justice and immigration reform, and serving on the board of directors of the Darst Center.
 In recognition of this work, he received the Christifideles Award, given to laypeople “who demonstrate dedication through servant discipleship and ministry in an extraordinary way.”

 Michael has also been a leader for racial justice, as a member of the Archdiocese’s antiracism team and the steering committee of the Interfaith Coalition Against Racism (ICAR).
 He has served in leadership roles with Showing Up for Racial Justice and Northwest Side Coalition Against Racism & Hate.
 Michael has been honored with the Katherine Drexel Racial Justice Award, in recognition of “untiring commitment and public advocacy on behalf of racial justice.”